 “Even though I totally disagree with the outcome of the election, and the facts bear me out, nevertheless there will be an orderly transition on January 20th.
 I have always said we would continue our fight to ensure that only legal votes were counted.
 While this represents the end of the greatest first term in presidential history, it’s only the beginning of our fight to Make America Great Again!”

-In his acceptance speech at the Democratic National Convention, Biden said his economic plan ?is all about jobs, dignity, respect and community.?
-There are many ways the future president?s policies can affect your wallet beyond the job you have.
-From fighting the coronavirus to lowering drug prices to raising taxes, see how Biden?s planned programs will have a direct effect on how much you earn, spend and save.
+In his acceptance speech at the Democratic National Convention – a moment that may now feel like a lifetime ago, but was less than five months ago – Biden said his economic plan “is all about jobs, dignity, respect and community.”
+There are many ways the future president’s policies can affect your wallet beyond the taxes you pay.
+From fighting the coronavirus to lowering drug prices to his jobs plan, see how Biden’s planned programs will have a direct effect on how much you earn, spend and save.

 Biden has called for any efforts to return to normal be mitigated by the best scientific evidence.
 He advocates wearing masks as a way to reduce the spread of COVID-19 in public spaces, citing clear evidence of their effectiveness in doing so in most other countries.
 He has called for a national mask mandate.

 He supports offering financial support to states to allow them to extend unemployment benefits, and he has presented plans for trillions in new spending to help create jobs.
 He also plans on a third stimulus check, which is very likely now that the election in Georgia has resulted in a Democratic-controlled Senate.

 Biden has cautioned against reopening until the country ramps up testing for COVID-19.
 He has said he’ll listen to scientists on how to proceed.
 In the second presidential debate Biden said, “What I would say is I’m going to shut down the virus, not the country.”
 He has said that he would shut down reopenings if they are followed by an outbreak.